Acorus calamus aka Sweet Flag

 Sweet Flag, Calamus, Flagroot

-How to care for Sweet Flag
+How difficult is it to take care of Sweet Flag

 Even if you don't have a green thumb, you can successfully care for Sweet Flag due to its easy-going nature.